-The purpose of this study is to provide additional context to publicly available estimates of state and national compensation for persons working as Direct Support Professionals (DSP).
-Commissioned by three Pennsylvania organizations The Alliance of Community Service Providers (The Alliance CSP), Pennsylvania Advocacy and Resources for Autism and Intellectual Disability (PAR), and Rehabilitation & Community Providers Association (RCPA), this report will largely focus on individuals working as DSPs in Pennsylvania.
-Specifically this study will outline:
+The purpose of this study is to provide additional context to publicly available estimates of state and national compensation for persons working as Direct Support Professionals (DSPs).
+Commissioned by three Pennsylvania associations The Alliance of Community Service Providers (The Alliance CSP), PAR (Pennsylvania Advocacy and Resources for Autism and Intellectual Disability), and Rehabilitation and Community Providers Association (RCPA), this report will largely focus on individuals working as DSPs in Pennsylvania.
+Specifically, this study will outline:

 - The relationship between increasing DSP wages and service quality improvement,

 - The cost benefit to the Commonwealth when increasing DSP wages, and

 - The positive impact on the DSP quality of life by increasing DSP wages.

 The study concludes that current wages require DSPs to rely on public assistance creating increased demand on the Commonwealth of Pennsylvania’s budget.
 In addition, current wages cause DSPs to leave their jobs at an alarming rate (11.9 percent vacancy rate and 26 percent staff turnover), thus compromising the quality of care to Pennsylvania’s most vulnerable individuals: children; persons with intellectual disability or autism; and persons with drug and alcohol addiction.

 While the study answers several important questions about DSPs, further research is warranted in the following areas:

 - A wage study to determine the extent that increased wages reduce vacancy and attrition rates and inclusion of an analysis of the impact on managers and supervisors that currently make only marginally more than the current DSP wage.

 - A study on the economic impact on Pennsylvania, namely to determine the percentage of dollars spent through increased wages which are returned to taxpayers through additional tax revenues.

 - A study that assesses the impact on service quality to DSP compensation practices.